Rodi Basso, Motorsport Director (LinkedIn Pulse)

 With our expertise and experience, we will continue our upwards trajectory, delivering a high level of technology to teams from hardware to software, to our engineers trackside.

 To ensure we continue to push the boundaries of motorsport innovation, we constantly look for strategic technical partnerships with companies who share our values and appetite for technology excellence.
 For example, in the US we are proud to work with Atieva as a technology and manufacturing partner on incredibly challenging projects in motorsport and automotive.

 We're also looking for strategic technical partnerships with companies sharing our values and appetite for technology excellence.

 Although we provide standardised solutions across multiple motorsport series, our technology inside is anything but that.
 Ask any accountant at a team and they’ll explain the strain that research and development puts on a team, both in terms of resource and budget.
 Our role providing solutions across the grid keeps motorsport accessible, ensuring all teams start on a level playing field.
-Applied Technologies is removing the burden from teams by offering sustainable, and race-competitive solutions.
+McLaren Applied is removing the burden from teams by offering sustainable, and race-competitive solutions.

 Hardware wise, our ECU platform is flexible.
 In Formula 1, teams can programme the ECU to create differentiators.
 In NASCAR and IndyCar, the ability to programme the ECU is restricted, so teams do not have to resource departments to manage programming.